jo234usa/Bamazon_homework/README.md

 **Deployment**

-Run this from Terminal on Mac or Bash on Windows
+1. Run this from Terminal on Mac or Bash on Windows

 `$ npm i`

-Once all dependencies have been downloaded, this program is run via the following command
+1. Once all dependencies have been downloaded, copy instructions in bamazon_db.sql into MySQL query window.
+Choose all the code and click run selection.

+1. This program runs via the following command

 `$ node bamazonCustomer.js`